 - a) CMIP5 Data Reference Syntax (DRS) and Controlled Vocabularies (Version 1.3.1 13 June 2012) - b) CMIP5 Model Output Requirements: File Contents and Format, Data Structure and Metadata (7 January 2010) - b) ⇒ realization = an integer (≥1) distinguishing among members of an ensemble of simulations (e.g., 1, 2, 3, etc.).
-If only a single simulation was performed, then it is recommended that realization=1.

-For fields appearing in table "fx" in the CMIP5 Requested Output, set realization=0 (violating the general rule that it should be a positive definite integer).

-Note that if two different simulations were started from the same initial conditions, the same realization number should be used for both simulations.
+If only a single simulation was performed, then it is recommended that realization=1. - For fields appearing in table "fx" in the CMIP5 Requested Output, set realization=0 (violating the general rule that it should be a positive definite integer). - Note that if two different simulations were started from the same initial conditions, the same realization number should be used for both simulations.
 For example if a historical run with "natural forcing" only and another historical run that includes anthropogenic forcing were initiated from the same point in a control run, both should be assigned the same realization.
 Also, each so-called RCP (future scenario) simulation should normally be assigned the same realization integer as the historical run from which it was initiated.
 This will allow users to easily splice together the appropriate historical and future runs.
 A similar convention should be followed, when appropriate, with other simulations (e.g., the decadal simulations).
+Note that the realization can be used in constructing the "ensemble member" called for by the

-Note that the realization can be used in constructing the "ensemble member" called for by the DRS document; it is the value of N in $\mathbf{r} < \mathbf{N} > \mathbf{i} < \mathbf{M} > \mathbf{p} < \mathbf{L} >$.
+Note that the realization can be used in constructing the "ensemble member" called for by the DRS document; it is the value of $\bf N$ in $\bf r < N > i < M > p < L >$.

 [Note that for the "Transpose AMIP" project, the "realization" number is used to distinguish among the 16 members of each of 4 suites of runs (i.e., the 4 "seasons") generated from different observed conditions, spaced 30 hours apart.
-So, for example, the 16-member ensemble of runs initialized at 00Z on 15 Oct 2008, 06Z 16 Oct 2008, 12Z 17 Oct 2008, and soon, would be assigned "r1", "r2", "r3", etc.]
+So, for example, the 16-member ensemble of runs initialized at 00Z on 15 Oct 2008, 06Z 16 Oct 2008, 12Z 17 Oct 2008, and so-on, would be assigned "r1", "r2", "r3", etc.]